raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 Sometimes referred to as IP next generation, IPv6 is short for Internet Protocol version 6 and is a network protocol for Internet and Ethernet network transmission IPv6 includes improvements over IPv4 such as a wider range of Internet addresses, improved routing and autoconfiguration, embeddedencryption, and more.

 ### POP:
-Short for Post Office Protocol, POP or POP mailis one of the most commonly used protocols used to receive e-mail on many e-mail clients
+Short for Post Office Protocol, POP or POP mailis one of the most commonly used protocols used to receive e-mail on many e-mail clients.

 ### PPPoE:
 Short for Point-to-Point over Ethernet, PPPoE is defined in RFC 2516 and is commonly used with cable, DSL, etc. to connect to the Internet using the PPP and Ethernet protocols.